 Chair Toppers - Car-Top Carriers for Folding Wheelchairs

 At BraunAbility we make a wide variety of wheelchair lifts, wheelchair minivans, and paratransit van conversions.
-But, one of our most unique products is the Chair Topper, carriers for folding wheelchairs.
+But, one of our most unique products is the Chair Topper, a rooftop carrier for your foldable manual wheelchair.

 The technical details can be found in the Chair Topper section of the BraunAbility website.
-Basically, it is a carrier which is mounted on the roof of the vehicle.
+Basically, the wheelchair car lift is mounted on the roof of the vehicle.
 Electric motors open the box and send a hook down to the wheelchair, then up and into the box goes the folded wheelchair.

 When people first see these things, they are amazed by the technology.
 Every Chair Topper user has probably heard the words "what will they think of next" a hundred times.

 It's not unusual for people to stop and stare at the car wheelchair carrier.
 Our dealer in the United Arab Emirates saw one while he was visiting our shop.
 "I sold one," he told me "but we had to remove it."
 His customer would unload and go into a store then come back out to find a crowd of people around his vehicle.
 In their society it is considered rude for him to simply drive away, so he would spend the next half hour in the hot sun demonstrating the folding wheelchair car lift to his countrymen.
 The poor guy could never get anywhere without long delays, so he had it taken off.

 People who see the car top wheelchair carrier for the first time are also convinced they are looking at a brand-new design.
 That is a tribute to the guys who first engineered the car wheelchair carrier because the basic design is over 25 years old.
 About 5 years ago we gave it a face-lift and a diet by replacing the outer covers with light-weight and attractive plastic covers and replacing some of the steel insides with aluminum components.
 Thanks to that lighter weight and its new "